 - Uneven hips, waist, legs and/or rib cage

-While curvature of the spine often results in back pain, this is not considered a key scoliosis symptom, since back pain alone is not sufficient evidence for a diagnosis.
+While curvature of the spine often results in back pain

 Click here to book a consultation at the Scoliosis SOS Clinic >

-At Scoliosis SOS, we are proud of our unsurpassed track record of consistently excellent results with no side effects or invasive, risky procedures.
+We at Scoliosis SOS are proud of our unsurpassed track record of consistently excellent results with no side effects or invasive, risky procedures.
+Our ScolioGold

-method comprises a variety of non-surgical spinal treatments from around the world.
-Using these methods, our therapists are able to help scoliosis and hyperkyphosis patients to overcome these conditions without the need for surgery.
-For scoliosis
+method comprises a variety of non-surgical spinal treatments from around the world; using these methods, our therapists are able to help scoliosis patients to overcome their symptoms without the need for surgery.

 Click here to see a list of upcoming ScolioGold course dates >